Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Invasion implies convergence

-Recall that the ``curvature term'' $\KECurv(r,s,c)$ approaches $0$ when $r$ approaches $+\infty$, uniformly with respect to $s$ bounded and $c$ bounded away from $0$ and $+\infty$.
+Recall that the ``curvature term'' $\KECurv(r,s,c)$ goes to $0$ as $r$ goes to $+\infty$, uniformly with respect to $s$ bounded and $c$ bounded away from $0$ and $+\infty$.
 Recall by the way that this last inequality requires the additional hypothesis \vref{hyp_rInit_larger_twice_rsc} made on the quantity $\rInit$ (namely, $\rInit$ should not be smaller than $2\rSmallCurv$).